ObserveRTC/client-monitor-js/README.md

     /**
      * Collector Component related configurations
      *
-     * DEFAULT: configured by the observer
+     * DEFAULT: configured by the monitor
      */
     collectors: {
         /**
          * Sets the adapter adapt different browser type and version
          * provided stats.
          *
-         * DEFAULT: configured by the observer
+         * DEFAULT: configured by the monitor
          */
         adapter: {
             /**